ncwhale/Keyboard_Design/README.md

-# Keyboard_Design
+# Keyboard Designs

-My keyboard designs for myself.
+My keyboard designs.
 Free to use it in your project.

 # Splite Keyboard version 3